Hulk Hogan

 Hulk Hogan with the WCW championship belt (1994)

 In 2001, the wrestler underwent knee surgery.
-Still, in early 2002, he returned to WWF and won another championship title that year.
-However, he soon left the federation, unhappy with the match payments.
-Instead, he returned to NJPW and planned to sign a contract with TNA.
-But ongoing health issues prevented him from doing so.
+Despite this, he returned to WWF in early 2002 and captured another championship title that year.
+However, he soon left the federation due to dissatisfaction with match payments.
+He then returned to NJPW and planned to sign with TNA, but ongoing health issues prevented him from doing so.

-In 2005, the wrestler was inducted into the WWE Hall of Fame (formerly WWF), after which he started wrestling for the promotion again.
+In 2005, Hogan was inducted into the WWE Hall of Fame (formerly WWF) and began wrestling for the promotion again.

 Hulk Hogan at the WWE Hall of Fame induction ceremony (2005)